🌲 Front Range Plant FinderPlant finder

 Is Bishop's weed / goutweed good for the Colorado Front Range?

-Yes.
-Bishop's weed / goutweed is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+Yes, Bishop's weed / goutweed is a well-suited groundcover for Colorado's Front Range.

 How big does Bishop's weed / goutweed get?